Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-08.md

 <!-- > -->

-Touch screen devices have their own input paradigms.
+Touchscreen devices have their input paradigms.
 Touch screen interaction is a very different experience from mouse driven interaction.
 Screens are small and the pointing device, your finger, is really large.
 This is the opposite of desktop computers, where screens are large and the pointing device is very small and much more accurate.

 <!-- > -->

-Take a quick look at the HIG and study the best practices for handling inputs on touch screen devices:
+Take a quick look at the HIG and study the best practices for handling inputs on touchscreen devices:

 https://developer.apple.com/design/human-interface-guidelines/inputs/touchscreen-gestures